Features

 - Select Open.

-Linking to XDCAM EX, XDCAM, or XAVC AMA Volumes on Media Composer 8.6 and later
+Linking to XDCAM EX, XDCAM or XAVC AMA Volumes on Media Composer 8.6 and later

 - Select the desired destination bin in the project.

-- From the menu bar, select File->Input->Source Browser.
+- From the menu bar Select File>Input>Source Browser.

-- Inside the Source Browser, navigate to the desired volume.
+- Inside the Source Browser navigate to the desired volume.

-When linking to a virtual volume, such as when the contents of a media drive have been copied to another storage device while maintaining the folder structure, select the copied XDROOT directory or the parent directory that contains the XDCAM folder structure.
+- When linking to Professional Discs or SxS cards select the XDROOT folder of the mounted volume or the root of a volume.
+When linking to a virtual volume, such as when the contents of a media drive has been copied to another storage device while maintaining the folder structure, select the copied “XDROOT” directory or the “parent” directory that contains the XDCAM folder structure.

 To link XDCAM-EX volumes select the folder directly above the BPAV folder of the mounted volume.
-The plug-in to link the volume will be automatically assigned by the Source Browser. - Hit the Link button on the bottom right.
+The plug-in to link the volume will be automatically assigned by the Source Browser.

 Linking to XDCAM or XAVC AMA Volumes on Media Composer 8.5 and earlier